Pleasant Oaks Ranch Grows the Sweetest Oranges of All

 It’s in the Sierra Foothills that oranges flourish.
 Mild winters and warm summers maximize the natural sweetness of the fruit.
 They also get extended “hang time” on the tree, which allows the fruit to reach its full flavor potential.

 To continuously offer top-quality produce, Pleasant Oaks Ranch citrus are only picked when perfectly tree-ripe…a secret that makes their intense sweetness even better.
 Tree-ripening also means the oranges are not intended for shipping across a long distance.
 Fortunately for us, that’s not a problem since we are so close to Ron’s orchard, and Ron’s crew pick & pack each orange by hand, which also helps prevent bruising during transit to our store.
-At no point are they dyed, gassed or treated with chemical preservatives in any way.
+Pleasant Oaks Ranch Navel oranges arrive ready to eat.